Autumn Affair

-Autumn Affair is an Australian television soap opera made by and aired by Network Seven station ATN-7, and also shown in Melbourne on Nine Network station GTV-9.
-Television in Australia had only been broadcasting since 1956 and Seven Network was the first commercial station to make drama a priority.
+Autumn Affair is an Australian television soap opera made and aired by Network Seven station ATN-7 in Sydney, and also shown in Melbourne on Nine Network station GTV-9.
+Television in Australia had only been broadcasting since 1956 and the Seven Network was the first commercial station to make drama a priority.
 The series was written by former radio writer Richard Lane.

 It premiered on Monday 20 October 1958 and continued until 20 October 1959.

+The series although not the first in Australia, with that credit going to children's series The Adventures of Long John Silver for the first drama series, Silver was produced for a United States and United Kingdom broadcast.

-The series was notable as being the first ever Australian produced television soap opera to air in that country.
-It was also the second regular Australian-produced dramatic television series of any kind, with previous locally produced drama consisting of religious series The House on the Corner, since other content drama that was produced locally.by the ABC was televised plays.
+Autumn Affair however was notable as the first ever Australian-produced television soap opera to air in that country.

+It was also the second regular Australian-produced dramatic television series of any kind, with previous locally produced drama consisting of religious series The House on the Corner.
+At this time the only other drama content produced locally was televised plays broadcast by the ABC.

 Synopsis

-Autumn Affair centres around The love lives of a middle aged widow, Julia, and her daughter, Meg.
+Autumn Affair centre's around the love lives of a middle aged widow, Julia Parrish, and her daughter, Meg.